davidfrias123/ecommerce-analysis/README.md

 - Kaggle – E-commerce Sales Data 2024
 - Pandas, NumPy, Matplotlib, Seaborn, Plotly, Scikit-learn
-- Code Institute Learning Resources
 - **AI Assistance** for documentation and visualization support

----

-## 🌟 Acknowledgements
-Thanks to the **Code Institute Faculty** for their guidance.

 ---

 ## 🌐 Connect with Me